-Learn how to add keywords to pages for SEO, to increase the findability of your content and to reduce your website’s carbon footprint.
+In this post, learn how to add keywords and phrases to your pages to improve SEO, increase your content’s ‘findability’, and reduce your website’s carbon footprint.

 Keyword optimization is a well-known strategy for helping people find your content, both through search engines and for those searching within a website.
 But did you know that by following SEO best practices you could also be making your website greener?
 That’s because web servers and devices that consumers use to browse the internet both use electricity.
 A lot of electricity.
 And most electricity is generated by sources that are not renewable or clean.

 The more findable content is, the less irrelevant content a person needs to go through to find what they are looking for.
 Fewer pages loaded means fewer server requests are being made, and that fewer photos and videos are being loaded.
-In some cases, the customer may also end up spending a little less time on their phone, tablet or computer.
-All of that results in tiny energy savings, and those savings add up.
+In some cases, the customer may also end up spending a little less time on their phone, tablet, or computer.
+All of that results in tiny energy savings.
+When you consider that 3.2+ billion people use the internet, those savings add up.

 Now that you understand the connection between findability and sustainability, let’s take a detailed look at how to improve the findability of content through page level keyword optimization, a popular SEO technique.